 | Scale | Marketplace roles, ERP/POS integration, loyalty, segmentation, personalization, fulfillment automation, and advanced reporting | Anything not tied to margin, growth, or operating leverage | Gross merchandise value, retention, fulfillment speed, support cost per order |

-If the feature list is getting crowded, compare it against NextPage's older primer on e-commerce mobile apps.
+If the feature list is getting crowded, use the MVP Scope Builder to separate first-release essentials from later-phase improvements.
+Then compare the scope against NextPage's older primer on e-commerce mobile apps.
 The useful question is still simple: what makes the buying journey easier, and what makes operations easier after the order is placed?

 Hidden Costs to Plan For